Emily-Keymon/Employee-Attrition-Analysis/README.md

 ### Data exploration
 1. Imported csv data as a Pandas data frame
 2. Explored data set using Pandas .shape() and .describe()
-3. Visualized the data set using seaborn and matplotlib
+3. Visualized the data set using Seaborn and Matplotlib
+### Data cleanup
+1. Used get_dummies to convert categorical data into dummy variables to be used for machine learning
+2. Removed extra columns
+3. Renamed columns to remove spacing
-###
+### Machine Learning
+1. Assigned cleaned colums as X and y
+2. Trained the model using a seed using train_test_split from sklearn.model_selection
+3. Scaled and fit the model using StandardScaler from sklearn.preprocessing
+4. Tested the data in the following models:  Linear Regression, Lasso, Ridge, ElasticNet, Decision Tree Classifier, Random Forest, Gradient Boosting
 ###
 ## Boostrap Source:
 * Template Name: Multi